Just how noticeable is Invisalign®? / What's wearing it look like? -

 - Buttons - "Buttons" are anchor points for elastic bands.
 They likely won't be as much of an issue for you as the (quite visible) elastic bands that are hooked on them.

-Related content: Invisalign® Buttons and elastic bands - Details and pictures.
+Related content: Details about Invisalign® Buttons and elastic bands.

 3) Wearing your aligners may affect your daily activities.